Eric is an amateur birder and photographer who is amazed by the natural world just about every day.

 Your Yard as American Goldfinch Habitat

-Like all birds, these guys keep coming back to places where they find what they need and feel safe.
-Researchers say birdfeeders are helpful to wild birds, especially ones who stick out the winter months like the American Goldfich.
+Like all birds, Goldfinches keep coming back to places where they find what they need and feel safe.
+Researchers say bird feeders are helpful to wild birds, especially ones who stick out the winter months like the American Goldfinch.

 Good luck attracting the American Goldfinch to your yard.
 Songbirds brighten our backyards and enrich our lives.
 As vibrant as sunshine, the American Goldfinch does its part by adding the yellows.
 If you can provide what it wants and needs it will soon see your yard as one of its favorite places.